pc128s/Beebdroid/README.md

 Oct 2002
 - [TB] Initial 32-bit assembly port to 64-bit assembly, according to new Android application requirements.
 Sound is broken on x86_64.

+Bugs
+- games are broken: the machine just resets - might only affect 64 bit architecture, might arise from keyboard changes
+- saved machine states may be partly broken, perhaps due to CPU structure entries
+- x86_64 sound is broken - probably in the C layer, since boot logging shows CPU instructions are identical to x86
+- opcodes not used during boot sequence completion are untested and probably broken
+- no automated testing

 Overview

 The emulator supports all 6502 opcodes, including the unofficial ones arising because of the CPU's internal microcoding.
 (On the 64bit ports, there may be bugs in these unofficial opcodes.)